salopst/salopst.github.io/content/posts/2021-09-28-vs-code-vscodium-shortcuts-debugging-terminal.md

 [Visual Studio Crash Course--YT](https://www.youtube.com/watch?v=WPqXP_kLzpo&t=783s)

 Below are are of selction of commonly used shortcuts, snagged from the first twenty minutes ot so, and some individual poking around.
+Obviously it mostly uses [CUA](https://en.wikipedia.org/wiki/IBM_Common_User_Access) for editing, like (CTRL+C for copy) with additons nicked from the Textmate/Sublime era (CTRL+/ for toggle comments).
+I am tempted, as always, to Emacsify some of these bindings, but honestly, one always looks like a complete idiot when you don't find your usual bindings/shortcuts when on someone else's machine.

+Anyhoo, in no real order...

+### General / editor

 - `ctrl+shift+p` ==> from here can search for *any* command ... eg. "toggle mini map", install extensions, whatever.

 - `Ctrl+Shift+Tab` ==> switch between tabs does not interfer my my app/workspace swithcing bindings in GNOME

 - `Ctrl+P` ==> something similar... file Picker

 - `ctrl+B` ==> toggle side-bar